First Republic Bank stock plunges as depositors flee

 “With still a large level of uncertainty in outcomes and expected losses beyond the next year, we recommend investors sell shares as the outlook appears largely unclear,” Citi analyst Arren Cyganovich said in a note to clients.

 First Republic has struggled since the collapse of Silicon Valley Bank and Signature Bank in early March, as investors and depositors have grown increasingly worried that the bank may not survive as an independent entity for much longer.
-The bank’s stock is changing hands at $9.19, a fraction of the price it was a year ago when it traded for roughly $170 a share.
+The bank’s stock closed down 49% at $8.10, a fraction of the price it was a year ago when it traded for roughly $170 a share.

 Before the failure of Silicon Valley Bank, First Republic had a banking franchise that was the envy of most of the industry.
 Its clients, mostly the rich and powerful, rarely defaulted on their loans.
 The bank made much of its money making low-cost loans to the rich, which reportedly included Meta Platforms CEO Mark Zuckerberg.